 - If you had a colposcopy and a biopsy, then you are advised to abstain from intercourse, tampon use, baths, and swimming for 1 week.

 - If you had a LEEP or cryotherapy, then you are advised to abstain from intercourse, tampon use, bath, and swimming for 4 weeks.
 After a LEEP, avoid vigorous physical activity (heavy lifting, etc) for 48 to 72 hours.

-- If you had an hysterectomy, then you are advised to abstain from intercourse for at least 6 weeks, but wait until you are instructed by your doctor.
+- If you had a hysterectomy, then you are advised to abstain from intercourse for at least 6 weeks, but wait until you are instructed by your doctor.

-- We typically will give you a perscription for a high dose motrin and vicodin.
-If your pain is moderate, start with the motrin.
-Take as directed on the perscription bottle.
-If your pain is more severe, take the vicodin, as directed on the perscription bottle.
-If your pain is uncontrolled with the vicodin, call the office to discuss further management with the doctor.
+- We typically will give you a prescription for high dose Motrin and a narcotic (Tylenol #3 or Tramadol).
+If your pain is moderate, start with the Motrin.
+Take as directed on the prescription bottle.
+If your pain is severe, you may take the second prescribed medication as directed on the bottle.
+If your pain is uncontrolled with both, please call the office to discuss further management with the doctor.

-- The vicodin, like any narcotics, are constipating and may make your bowel movements more painful.
-Please no driving or drinking alcoholic beverages while taking pain medications.
+- Things to remember – narcotics are constipating and may make your bowel movements painful.
+Please no driving or drinking alcoholic beverages while taking pain medication.

-- It may take some time for your bowels to normalize after a major surgery.
-In addition, taking narcotics for pain medication can also add to the constipation.
+- It may take some time for your bowels to normalize after major surgery.
+In addition, taking narcotics for pain medication can also add to constipation.